5 tips to help boost your confidence when presenting

 Vary your pitch – studies show that we perceive people with deeper voices as more trustworthy, so you could try lowering your resonance slightly when presenting.
 We all have a pitch range that we naturally use – find your natural varied pitch and it will help stop the monotonous tone which could disengage the audience!

 Vary your volume – when you inject power into your voice it makes you sound more powerful.
 The last thing you want is to speak so quietly that it sounds like you are not sure of what you are saying.
 Be sure to project from your diaphragm and not your throat.
 There are many reasons for this.
-Our top 2 reasons are – firstly, it is safer for your vocal nodes.
+Our top 2 reasons are – firstly, it is safer for your vocal nodules.
 Secondly, it sounds like projection rather than SHOUTING which is what happens when we project from our throat.
 SHOUTING IS NOT GOOD!

 Vary your speed – think about how you naturally talk; when you are excited you more than likely speak quicker, adding impact to your words; when you talk about something serious you probably slow down.
 Sometimes our clients say “I have to speak really fast – because I have so much to say, in such a short space of time”.
 Our answer to this is to help them to use less words and double their impact.